Package 'mwana'

 head(c)

-Identify, flag outliers and remove them
+Identify, flag, and remove outliers

 Description